afpangestu/Parabank-Automation-Testing/README.md

 ## Introduction

 Test automation is the process of using software tools and frameworks to automate test execution, compare actual outcomes to expected outcomes, and generate test reports.
-This helps to increase efficiency, accuracy, and repeatability of testing processes, as well as reducing the time and costs associated with manual testing. <br><br>In here we are going to test SWAG Labs (Sauce Demo - https://www.saucedemo.com).
-We are going to use tools and test frameworks like TestNG with Selenium for the automation.
-This project focuses on automating tests for the Swag Labs website using Selenium.
+This helps to increase efficiency, accuracy, and repeatability of testing processes, as well as reducing the time and costs associated with manual testing. <br><br>In here we are going to test ParaBank (https://parabank.parasoft.com/parabank/index.htm).
+We are going to use tools and frameworks like Cucumber BDD (Behavior-driven development) with Selenium for the automation.
+This project focuses on automating tests for the Swag Labs website using Cucumber BDD and Selenium.

 ## Scope

 The project covers the following areas of the Swag Labs website:

+- Register page
 - Login page
-- Navigation Bar
-- Footer Bar
-- Product page, including product list and product detail. (ongoing)
-- Checkout product (ongoing)

 ## Features

+- Utilizes Cucumber for behavior-driven development (BDD) to write tests in a human-readable format.
 - Uses Selenium for interacting with web elements and performing automated actions.
 - Organizes test scenarios using TestNG testing framework.
 - Includes a wide range of test cases covering login, checkout product functionality, and more.